Absence of Malice-1981

 Grade: A-

-I loved the Miami locales as the hot and steamy atmosphere helped set the proper tone tremendously with sizzling romance and intrigue.
+I loved the Miami locales, as the hot, steamy atmosphere set the right tone for sizzling romance and intrigue.
 Despite feeling manipulated by the casting, the film nonetheless feels fresh and authentic.

-The film compares to 1976’s magnificent All the President’s Men as far as story and looks go, though Absence of Malice is much more mainstream.
+The film compares with 1976’s magnificent All the President’s Men in terms of story and look, though Absence of Malice is much more mainstream.

-The former has more grit and dirt while the latter adds some romance that may or may not have been a wise decision and the chemistry between Newman and Field is mediocre, but it’s the story that works.
+The former has more grit and dirt, while the latter adds some romance that may or may not have been a wise decision.
+The chemistry between Newman and Field is mediocre, but it’s the story that works.

 In rock n roll terms, Absence of Malice is the opening act to All the President’s Men’s headliner.
 They make a perfect double-bill.

-The initial setup seems like a ploy to have Megan and Michael at odds and then fall madly in love.
+The initial setup seems like a ploy to put Megan and Michael at odds, only for them to fall madly in love.
 Fortunately, the story has more depth than that.

 Any trite 1980s or 1990s romantic comedy uses the same trick.
-No, not only do sparks fly but the characters realize that Megan was duped to write the article.
+No, not only do sparks fly, but the characters realize that Megan was duped into writing the article.
 This sets off a series of events to figure out who wants to frame Michael and why.
 And why Megan has been “chosen” to help see this through.

-If Absence of Malice was released in 1988 or 1989 it would not have had the same effect as it did upon release in 1981.
+If Absence of Malice were released in 1988 or 1989, it would not have had the same effect as it did upon release in 1981.

 The soggy 1980s style of filmmaking had not yet appeared, so I like to think of Absence as more of a 1970s film.

 Newman is, well, Newman.
-Aging handsomely with his dazzling blue eyes he can charm the pants off any woman.
-I didn’t quite buy the romantic element and not because he is at least twenty years older than she.
+Aging handsomely with his dazzling blue eyes, he can charm the pants off any woman.
+I didn’t quite buy the romantic element, not because he is at least twenty years older than she.
 He is suave and charming, and she is so strait-laced that the romance doesn’t work.

 The film would have been better as a buddy film with a male and a female buddy.

-Supporting stars flesh the film out nicely, especially Melinda Dillon who is fabulous in the role of Teresa Perrone, the conflicted friend of Michael’s who serves as his alibi.
+Supporting stars flesh out the film nicely, especially Melinda Dillon, who is fabulous as Teresa Perrone, Michael’s conflicted friend who serves as his alibi.

 In a nicely crafted side story, she suffers because her abortion is revealed to the public.
-Teresa, a devout Catholic must decide between life and death.
-Admirable is it to give a supporting character a good, juicy story.
+Teresa, a devout Catholic, must decide between life and death.
+It is admirable to give a supporting character a good, juicy story.

-Pollack is the right director for the job and he successfully crafts a thriller that is laden with liberal beliefs and serves up a message film without losing the tension.
+Pollack is the right director for the job, and he successfully crafts a thriller laden with liberal beliefs that serves up a message film without losing tension.

-When journalists are regularly attacked by government officials for providing “fake news” or “alternate facts” this film is a refreshing reminder that more often what they seek is to uncover corruption and get to the truth.
+When government officials regularly attack journalists for providing “fake news” or “alternate facts,” this film is a refreshing reminder that, more often than not, they seek to uncover corruption and get to the truth.

 Oscar Nominations: Best Actor-Paul Newman, Best Supporting Actress-Melinda Dillon, Best Original Screenplay